 Welcome

-Greetings from the faculty of the McMurry University Department of Communication Studies.
-We invite you to join us as we study, teach, research and practice the art and science of communication.
+Greetings from McMurry University’s Department of Communication Studies.
+Join us as we study, teach, research, and practice the art and science of communication.

-Dating back to ancient Greece and yet transforming the world daily, communication is at the heart of the human experience — and goes far beyond public speaking.
-In simple terms, it is the exchange of meaning and ideas.
-But communication is also a catalyst to engage, inform, excite, incite, unify, divide, persuade or publicize.
+Communication is at the heart of the human experience — and goes far beyond public speaking.
+Simply, it is the exchange of meaning, ideas, and the pathway to forming relationships.
+Communication is the means to engage, inform, excite, incite, unify, divide, persuade, or publicize.

-The Bachelor of Arts in communication studies will immerse you in understanding language in its many forms — and knowing how to style and deliver your message for the greatest impact.
-Communication also takes place within contexts.
-We explore those, too: friends, family, work, social groups — any situation where you exchange ideas and information.
+The Bachelor of Arts in Communication Studies immerses you in communication in its many forms and contexts: involving friends, family, work, social groups — any situation where you exchange ideas and information.

-Your foundational knowledge is built on the pillars of rhetoric, mediated communication and intercultural communication.
-Rhetoric focuses on creating, analyzing and understanding ways of influencing others.
-Mediated communication looks at how different media (internet, phones, television, etc.) effect and enhance communication in a contemporary world.
+Our degree is built on the pillars of rhetoric, mediated communication, and intercultural communication.
+Rhetoric focuses on creating, analyzing, and understanding ways of influencing others.
+Mediated communication examines how different media (internet, phones, television, etc.) effect and enhance communication in a contemporary world.
 Intercultural communication examines the challenges of communicating across cultural boundaries.

-A major in communication studies reflects a mastery of crafting meaningful and memorable relationships — supporting success in both your profession and in life.
+A major in communication studies reflects a mastery of crafting meaningful and memorable relationships — supporting success in both your professional and personal life.

 Areas of Study